 Patients with knee dislocation will present with severe diffuse pain and the inability to move following a pop sound of the affected knee.
 Examination of the knee reveals ecchymosis of the skin with visible deformity according to the type of dislocation.
 Invagination of the joint capsule into the joint leads to a visible groove on the medial side known as dimple sign.

 It indicates postero-lateral knee dislocation which cannot be reduced manually.
 Palpation is remarkable for the limited range of extension and flexion of the knee.
 Assessment of the joint ligaments should be performed during the examination.
 Anterior and posterior cruciate ligaments can be assessed with the Lachman and posterior drawer tests respectively, while the valgus and varus tests can be used to assess the medial and lateral collateral ligaments.

 Physical examination of the skin and peripheral pulses may be normal despite the damage to the popliteal artery.
-It is recommended to perform a duplex scan, calculate the ankle brachial index and perform an arteriogram to patients with suspected arterial damage even with intact peripheral pulsations.
+It is recommended to perform a duplex scan, calculate the ankle-brachial index and perform an arteriogram to patients with suspected arterial damage even with intact peripheral pulsations.
 A venogram is also recommended for these patients due to the high risk of deep vein thrombosis following posterior knee dislocation.
-The vascular examination can be performed for days following reduction to make sure the vascular supply of the leg is not interrupted.
+The vascular examination can be performed for days the following reduction to make sure the vascular supply of the leg is not interrupted.

 Complications of Posterior Knee Dislocation